christiancannata/agrispesa/wp-content/plugins/woo-satispay/readme.txt

 As soon as the customer confirms the payment, the transaction is completed, thus eliminating the possibility of chargeback.

 == Changelog ==
+= 2.1.6 =
+* Updated Dashboard link with the new one

 = 2.1.5 =
 * Updated the Online fees on the Changelog